Code-Institute-Org/Full-Stack-Web-Developer-Stream-0/git.md

 #### Git Basic Commands

-> Git can be used in the Command Line/Terminal or via GUI interface.
+> Git can be used in the Command Line/Terminal or via a GUI interface.
-It's a good idea to have an understanding of Git on the command line to appreciate it's capabilities
+It's a good idea to have an understanding of Git on the command line to appreciate its goodness

 &nbsp;&nbsp;&nbsp;[Git - Essential Steps & Commands To Get You Up and Running](http://rogerdudler.github.io/git-guide/)